dwwe998/PHPMC/readme.txt

 phpMC - By Below Average *
 **************************
-v1.4.2 - Fixed the config file links...
+v1.4.4 - new look and better support for all browsers fast loading v1.4.2 - Fixed the config file links...

 v1.4.1 - Fixed the pinger on the home page to work once again.